-Because of its advantages over other forms of contact-based wireless charging, including ease of manufacturing and relative ease of regulatory approval, we expect transmitters using our WattUp Near Field technology to be the first WattUp enabled transmitter products on the market.
-These contact-based charging solutions are ideally suited for many electronic devices, such as wearables, IoT devices and other small electronics that require a small form factor receiver and a low-cost charging solution.
+Because of its advantages over other forms of contact-based wireless charging, including incorporation into multiple form factors and potential compatibility with future distance transmitters, we expect transmitters using our WattUp Near Field technology to be the first WattUp enabled transmitter products on the market.
+These contact-based charging solutions are ideally suited for many electronic devices in both consumer and industrial markets such as wearables, IoT devices and other small electronics that require a small form factor receiver and a low-cost charging solution.
 They are also suitable for larger, more power-hungry devices such as smartphones, smart watches and tablets.
 Initially these transmitters will be one-to-one (one transmitter to one receiver), with future versions being single transmitters for multiple receivers.

-WattUp Mid Field Transmitters:
+WattUp Mid Field Transmitter

-We expect that transmitters using our WattUp Mid Field technology will be geared to desktop and automotive markets and for charging at a range of a few centimeters to one meter.
+We expect that transmitters using our WattUp Mid Field technology will be geared to consumer desktop and industrial, military and medical markets and for charging at a range of a few centimeters to one meter.
 We also intend for the Mid Field transmitters to have tracking ability to support mobile applications and multiple receiving devices.
-WattUp Mid Field transmitters may include small desktop and nightstand transmitters designed to power consumer electronics and IoT devices.
-The same technology may also be integrated into third party devices such as computer monitors, nightstand consumer electronics, accessories such as low voltage portable battery chargers and integrated automotive applications.
+WattUp Mid Field transmitters may include small transmitters designed to power industrial, medical, military and consumer electronics and IoT devices.
+The same technology may also be integrated into third party devices such as smart speakers, computer monitors, nightstand consumer electronics, accessories such as low voltage portable battery chargers and integrated automotive applications, as well as additional industrial, medical, and public safety applications.